opf/openproject/docs/user-guide/repository/README.md

 ![User-guide_repository](User-guide_repository.png)

 Below the list of files you can see the latest revisions and the changing comments.
-If you select a specific file, you will see the list its revisions.
+If you select a specific file, you will see the list of its revisions.

 You can create a comparison of two versions to see the changes made for specific files.
 Please keep in mind that this comparison option is available for single files, so a specific file has to be selected, not a folder.
 Hint: the comparison only works for plain Text Files (e.g. xml, yaml, json, html, etc.) and not for Binary Files (e.g. pdf, ppt, doc, images, audio- or archive files, etc.).